sohomghosh/Solutions_of_Data_Science_Hackathons/FOLDER_STRUCTURE/1_data/README.md

-This folder contains all the data files (train, test, validation, submission and intermediary datasets)
+This folder contains all the data files (train, test, validation and intermediary datasets)